The author enjoys researching and writing about relationship problems, especially those involving toxic behavior and narcissism.

 - Your partner displays vehement and persistent mood swings.

-- Your partner needs to feel like they are the center of attention
+- Your partner needs to feel like they are the center of attention.

-An individual with entitlement issues believes that the world revolves around them and they are entitled to be treated like royalty whilst feeling no empathy for the people around them.
+An individual with entitlement issues believes that the world revolves around them, and they are entitled to be treated like royalty while feeling no empathy for the people around them.

-Specific examples of entitlement behavior in a relationship
+Specific examples of entitlement behavior in a relationship:

-- Your partner drops hints like – “The rock is the most important thing”
+- Your partner drops hints like, "The rock is the most important thing."

-- Your partner reminds you of what their ex used to buy them – e.g. “my last boyfriend bought me a diamond necklace!"
+- Your partner reminds you of what their ex used to buy them, e.g., "My last boyfriend bought me a diamond necklace!"